-- PRINCIPLE G Implementing good practice in transparency, reporting and audit to deliver effective accountability. - Resources Committee and other committees are publicly available on our website with the Minutes also published showing what decisions have been taken and the reason(s) why.
+PRINCIPLE G - Implementing good practice in transparency, reporting and audit to deliver effective accountability.

+3.31 All reports to meetings of Council, Policy and Resources Committee and other committees are publicly available on our website with the Minutes also published showing what decisions have been taken and the reason(s) why.
 Other forms of public accountability reporting include the annual Statement of Accounts and in year financial and performance monitoring reports.
-Reports from External Audit are also published online including their annual report setting out the findings resulting from their audit of the accounts and their assessment of the Council's arrangements for securing value for money. - 3.46 The Council reports performance against qualitative and quantitative targets and financial targets on a regular basis.
+Reports from External Audit are also published online including their annual report setting out the findings resulting from their audit of the accounts and their assessment of the Council's arrangements for securing value for money.

+- 3.32 The Council reports performance against qualitative and quantitative targets and financial targets on a regular basis.
 Progress updates on the implementation status of audit recommendations are also reported quarterly to the Accounts and Audit Committee.
-The Internal Audit service complies with the requirements of the Public Sector Internal Audit Standards and has direct access to Councillors and all staff in order to discharge its responsibilities. - 3.47 The Council publishes information in accordance with the Local Government Transparency Code.
+The Internal Audit service complies with the requirements of the Public Sector Internal Audit Standards and has direct access to Councillors and all staff in order to discharge its responsibilities. - 3.33 The Council publishes information in accordance with the Local Government Transparency Code.
 The Council's website includes a section on Open Data.
 Open Data is about being transparent, sharing our information with the wider community, and giving them the opportunity to use that data to build useful applications.
-The data must be in open and machine-readable formats that are easy to reuse where possible. - 3.48 The Council welcomes peer challenge reviews and inspections from regulatory bodies and will act on any recommendations arising as appropriate.
+The data must be in open and machine-readable formats that are easy to reuse where possible. - 3.34 The Council welcomes peer challenge reviews and inspections from regulatory bodies and will act on any recommendations arising as appropriate.